 God called people to come.

 Moses, Mary, Gideon, Samuel, Noah, Jonah, Isaiah, Esther, Paul, the disciples.
 For each one God said, “Come…follow me.”
 Burning bushes, Jesus Christ, still small voices in the night, angels, and through other people.
 Wait, other people?
 Yes!
-We can play that role today in the church for all those folks just waiting to hear “Come…follow me” (whether they realize it or not) to help those in need or greet newcomers to the faith or visit the shut-ins or teach the fourth graders.
+We can play that role today in the church for all those folks just waiting to hear “Come…follow me” (whether they realize it or not) to help those in need or greet newcomers or visit the shut-ins or teach the fourth graders.

 - Help people recognize that God calls people to very broad roles (to be a “covenant people” and to be faithful followers of Christ) as well as a call to use specific gifts in a specific way.